Budget-Babayaga/Grontainer/readme.md

   - `git clone <repo url>`
   - `git checkout <name>-<project>`

-### IntelliJ
-  - Open new project with existing sources
-  - Import project from external module | Maven
-  - Select maven project to import
-  - Set the groovy folder as sources in project structure
+## Maven
+ - Run `mvn clean install` in your local terminal in order to update dependencies.
+ > The first time this is called it can take a while.
+This will depend on your network speed, what resources maven already has locally, and how many dependencies the project currently has.

 ## Contributing
-  - This project uses GitFlow.
-For an in depth overview of GitFlow, check [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
-  - In summary, branch off of develop, merge into develop when a feature/bugfix/thing is complete.
+  - In summary: Branch off of develop for each feature/bugfix/thing, submit a PR (with a review request) into develop when a feature/bugfix/thing is complete.

 ## GitHub
-  - Our merge requests and code reviews will be done using Github's tools.
+  - Pull requests and code reviews will be done using Github's tools.
-  - The master branch is protected.
   - The develop branch is our mainline development branch.

 ## Authors